 Returning tutors, we are also very glad to have you back!
 If you have not filled out a returning tutor form, please fill out this application and submit it.
 Be sure to take a look at the tutorial calendar to see when we've scheduled all the awesome events and training sessions for you.

-All tutors must complete the Waiver of Liability by October 1st.
+All new tutors must complete the Waiver of Liability by March 1st.

 Cool Websites for Tutors to Use with their Kids!